↑

 • Add the zest of a lemon to the panko crumbs and/or a handful of parmesan cheese.

-• Use sliced olives or marinated artichokes instead of sundried tomatoes.
+• Use sliced olives, marinated artichokes, pickles, or caramelized onions instead of (or as well as!) sundried tomatoes.

 • Add some kimchi to your burger instead of sundried tomatoes for a Korean style chicken burger.

-If I’m making these chicken burgers for lunch, I just serve them as they are.
+If I’m making these crispy chicken burgers for lunch, I just serve them as they are.
 Yum.

-You can reheat in your normal oven too.
+You can reheat in your normal oven, too.
 Take the chicken out of the fridge about 20 minutes before you’re going to reheat it.
 Then reheat for about 20 minutes at 160C/320C or until hot and crispy again.
-It might not be quite as crispy as when you cooked it fresh but it will still make a delicious burger.

 More easy burgers and sandwiches